Flood Safety Tips: What to do Before, During, and After

 Once the flood waters recede, check your supplies.
 If fresh food comes into contact with flood water, throw it out.
 Boil your drinking water before using it and ensure wells are pumped out and the water is tested.
 Report any broken utility lines to the appropriate authorities and don’t forget to check your building’s electrical equipment.
 If it was wet, it’s important to dry it before returning it to service.
 In the case your building was flooded, examine buildings with flashlights – Not lanterns.
 Flammable materials could be inside the building or the flood water and it’s important not to expose them to an open flame.

-A point of confusion for many people is the difference between a flood/flash flood watch and a warning.
-The two are very different and require unique responses from business owners.
+A point of confusion for many people is the difference between a flood or flash flood watch and a flood warning.
+Here’s a quick breakdown of the difference and how you should respond to each.

-A watch means it’s possible that heavy rains will cause flooding/flash flooding in your area.
+A flood watch means it’s possible that heavy rains will cause flooding/flash flooding in your area.

 - Be alert and prepared for a flash flood emergency